jmankoff/interaction/assignments/undo.md

 ```
 - ...
+- A file describing the new features/usability changes you made
 ```

 ## Grading (10pts)

 - Part 1: Implementation
+  - Add a fourth thickness option: 1pt
-  - New feature
+  - New feature & thickness is accessible: 1pt
-   - Accessible: 1pt
+  - Description of new feature explains accessibility solution/challenges: 1pt
-   - Works: 1 pt
-  - Undo and redo works in general: 1pt
+  - Undo and redo works in general: 2pt
   - Edge cases in undo/redo works: 1pt
 - Part 2: Peer grading
-  - Support one additional command: 1pt
+  - New feature Works: 1 pt
   - Complete heuristic evaluation for other students: 2pt
-  - No severe usability issues: 1pt
 - Code Organization and Style: 1 pt
+- Extra credit: 1 pt if your new feature is complex/ you make a usability improvement (e.g. adding colorpicker, drawing rectangles, adding images to canvas).
+Ask us if you have questions